-In our opinion, the accompanying Financial Report of the Group is in accordance with the Corporations Act 2001, including:
+In our opinion, the accompanying Financial Report of the Group is in accordance with:

+- Division 60 of the Australian Charities and Not-for-profits Commission (ACNC) Act 2012, including:

-- giving a true and fair view of the Group's financial position as at 31 December 2016 and of its financial performance for the year ended on that date; and - complying with Australian Accounting Standards and the Corporations Regulations 2001.
+- giving a true and fair view of the Group's financial position as at 31 December 2017, and of its financial performance and its cash flows for the year ended on that date; and

+- complying with Australian

+Accounting Standards and Division

+60 of the Australian Charities and

+Not-for-profits Commission

+Regulation 2013.

+- Compliance Indicator 8.3.2 of the Australian Council for International Development (ACFID) Code of Conduct Annual Reporting Checklist.